-AMI manufactures its own electrochemical sensor.
-This measures the concentration of oxygen in a gas stream, using an oxygen specific chemistry.
-It generates an output current in proportion to the amount of oxygen present, and has zero output in the absence of oxygen, thus avoiding any requirement to zero the analyzer.
-The cell is linear throughout its range.
+AMI manufactures its own series of electrochemical sensors.
+They measure the concentration of oxygen in a gas stream, using oxygen specific chemistry.
+The range of sensors includes versions suitable for basic or inert background gas, for carbon dioxide and for gases containing up to 500ppm hydrogen sulfide.
+Whichever sensor is used generates an output current in proportion to the amount of oxygen present, and has zero output in the absence of oxygen, thus avoiding any requirement to zero the analyzer.
+The sensor is linear throughout its range.
 The span calibration may be performed using standard span gases or ambient air.
-Unlike competitive sensors, the AMI sensor is made using a high capacity metallic body that provides long life with about twice the active ingredients of conventional sensors, but with much faster come-down times - typically under twenty minutes to 10ppm from a 1 minute air exposure.
+Unlike competitive sensors, the AMI sensor is made using a high capacity metallic body that provides long life with about twice the active ingredients of conventional sensors.